-Terminated - Involuntary withdrawal from the School indefinitely
+T Terminated - Involuntary withdrawal from the School indefinitely

-Transcripts are given to students on a quarterly basis.
-The target dates for these transcripts is expected to be no later than the end of the month following the end of each academic quarter.
+• Transcripts are given to students each semester.
+The target dates for these transcripts is expected to be no later than the end of the month following the end of each academic semester.